pepesenaris/rrule/README.md

 rrule.js
 ========

+THIS SHOULD BE USED ONLY FOR LEGACY FILES

 **Library for working with recurrence rules for calendar dates.**

 rrule.js supports recurrence rules as defined in the [iCalendar